 The King Foundation was a founding sponsor of WTXRPD, along with the Permian Basin Area Foundation and the Nonprofit Management Center of the Permian Basin.

-The 2015 WTXRPD is in the books!
-This year over 130 individuals representing more than 90 nonprofit organizations hailing from the Big Bend, Permian Basin, and Concho Valley took part in the two-day event.
-On Thursday participants had a choice of 14 educational sessions that ranged from grantwriting to financials, legal and tax implications of fundraising, and even a session that offered an inside look at funders.
-On Friday representatives from 15 foundations were on hand to take part in the funder roundtables.
+The 2017 WTXRPD is in the books!
+This year was another sold out event.
+Representatives from nonprofit organizations hailing from the Big Bend, Permian Basin, and Concho Valley took part in the two-day event.
+On Thursday participants had a choice of educational sessions that ranged from grantwriting to financials, legal and tax implications of fundraising, and even a session that offered an inside look at funders.
+On Friday representatives from 14 foundations and other grantmaking organizations were on hand to take part in the funder roundtables.

 WTXRPD is offered every two years.
-The next event is tentatively scheduled for July 2017 on the campus of Sul Ross State University in Alpine, Texas.
+The next event is scheduled for July 31 – August 2, 2019 on the campus of Sul Ross State University in Alpine, Texas.
 More information can be found on the WTXRPD website, www.wtxrpd.org.

-WTXRPD also offers small-group trainings for nonprofits in the years between the main conference.
+WTXRPD also offers small-group training for nonprofits in the years between the main conference.
 Stay tuned for information and registration for the next training.